 - The RSAA staff member sponsoring the visit will provide a report to the RSAA Director detailing the outcomes of the visit and the benefits to the RSAA within 1 month of the completion of the visit.

-- Applications must be emailed to the RSAA Director (firstname.lastname@example.org).
-There are two annual deadlines: September 1 for visits from January to June of the subsequent year, and March 1 for visits from the following July to December..
+- Applications must be emailed to the RSAA Director (email@example.com).
+There are two annual deadlines for the astronomy & astrophysics DV program: September 1 for visits from January to June of the subsequent year, and March 1 for visits from the following July to December.
+The instrumentation & technology DV program is on a yearly schedule, with a single deadline on March 1, for visits from the following July to the July of the following year.

 ANU values diversity and inclusion and believes opportunities must not be limited by socio-economic background, race, religion or gender.
 Women are particularly encouraged to apply for the Stromlo Distinguished Visitor program.